Chemical Hair Straighteners & Cancer Risks

 Permanent chemical hair straighteners and other hair products are most strongly associated with hormone-sensitive cancers, including health risks like uterine, breast and ovarian cancers.
 So far, studies show uterine cancer is the most strongly linked to hair relaxers.

 Researchers discovered that some chemicals in chemical straighteners, including parabens and phthalates, get absorbed through the skin and disrupt the endocrine system.
 Another common ingredient, formaldehyde, is a known human carcinogen.
-Studies show that the toxic chemical damages human DNA and scientists have linked it to myeloid leukemia.
+Studies show that the toxic chemical damages human DNA in early forms of white blood cells in bone marrow, and scientists have linked it to myeloid leukemia.

 Findings from the 2022 NIH study provided the first epidemiological evidence of the link between the use of chemical hair straightening treatments and uterine cancer.
 Women who applied chemical straighteners more than four times a year had more than double the risk of uterine cancer.